apache/incubator-kie-kogito-examples/kogito-usertasks-custom-lifecycle-quarkus/README.md

 - Start
 - Complete - extended the default one that allows only to complete started tasks

-To learn more about this look at the following classes
+To learn more about custom lifecycle, look at the following classes:

 - `org.acme.travels.config.CustomWorkItemHandlerConfig` - responsible for registering work item handler to deal with user tasks
 - `org.acme.travels.usertasks.CustomHumanTaskLifeCycle` - defines actual the life cycle for user tasks